-The visual side of the notifications has also changed – the operating system is now able to group the notification according to the rule set (e.g. by conversation topic, recipients, etc.).
-This works very similar to the Android Wear notification system, so you may be already familiar with implementing this concept.
+The visual side of the notifications has also changed – the operating system is now able to group the notification according to the ruleset (e.g. by conversation topic, recipients, etc.).
+This works very similarly to the Android Wear notification system, so you may be already familiar with implementing this concept.

 Permission mechanism development